Dickenson Road Studios

-Dickenson Road Studios was a film and television studio in Rusholme, Manchester, in North-West England.
-It was originally set up in 1947 in a former Wesleyan Methodist Chapel by the film production company Mancunian Films and was acquired by BBC Television in 1954.
-The studio was used for early editions of the music chart show Top of the Pops from 1964.
+Dickenson Road Studios was a film and television studio in Rusholme, Manchester, in north-west England.
+It was originally set up in 1947 in a former Wesleyan Methodist chapel by the film production company Mancunian Films and was acquired by BBC Television in 1954.
+The studio was used for early editions of the music chart show Top of the Pops between 1964 and 1966.

 The studio closed in 1975, when the BBC moved to New Broadcasting House on Oxford Road and the building was demolished.

 History

-Dickenson Rd Wesleyan Methodist Church was built in 1862 at a cost of £4,000, designed in a Geometric Decorated Gothic Revival style by the Manchester architects William Haley & Son.
+Dickenson Road Wesleyan Methodist Church was built in 1862 at a cost of £4,000, designed in a Geometric Decorated Gothic Revival style by the Manchester architects William Haley & Son.
 The gable-fronted building had a high-pitched roof surmounted with a decorated stone cross.
 It was divided into a nave and transepts.
 At the eastern end was an apse with three stained-glass windows, and there were future plans to extend the building further.
 The exterior was faced in Pierrepoint and Hollington stone.

 The Wesleyan Methodists were a branch of the Nonconformist Christian denominations that developed from the religious teachings of John Wesley.
 In 1932, the Wesleyans merged with the Primitive Methodist and the United Methodist Churches to form the Methodist Church of Great Britain.
-As a result of this merger, many churches and chapels closed, and Dickenson Rd Church closed to worship in 1937.
+As a result of this merger, many churches and chapels closed, and Dickenson Road Church closed to worship in 1937.

 Mancunian Films

 In the 1930s, British film producer John E. Blakeley was expanding his film production business, Blakeley's Productions Ltd. Despite the low production values of filming in unsatisfactory rented spaces, the company's film releases had helped to launch the career of the variety entertainer George Formby.
 Blakeley's films relaunched his company as Mancunian Films.

 Focussing on the northern market, Blakeley decided to establish his own studio in Manchester.
-In 1947, he purchased the disused church on Dickenson Road and converted the building into a two-stage film studio at a cost of £70,000, creating the first British film studio outside the South East of England.
+In 1947, he purchased the disused church on Dickenson Road and converted the building into a two-stage film studio at a cost of £70,000, creating the first British film studio outside south-east England.
 The studio received funding from the National Film Finance Corporation (NFFC), which provided grants to support independent British studios.

 Dickenson Road Studios were officially opened in 1947 at a ceremony attended by "John E." and Mancunian screen stars George Formby, Frank Randle, Norman Evans, Dan Young and Sandy Powell.
 The new production operation earned the nickname "the Hollywood of the North", or alternatively "Jollywood", on account of its output of comedy films.
 Critics of Mancunian's productions dubbed the studio the "Corn Exchange", a humorous reference to the Corn Exchange in Manchester ("corn" being a slang term for unoriginal, poor-quality humour).